jardimdanificado/urb/README.md

 mem is maybe the most tricky part of urb, our memory is also our code... that means it can do the unsafe and "scary" *self-modifing code*, which is actually very cool... but i understand the concerns about this technique, the good news is that it is completely optional.

 mem is where we usually store our variables and things we dont want the interpreter to interpret also, its not really required but is the fastest way to retrieve a value, it works like exec, but reversed, the values reserved for the mem are the ones from `INT_MAX - exec.size` to `INT_MAX`.

-## notes
-INT_MAX and INT_MIN are no realiable at all, because they are dynamic, yeah, it is a very uncommon behavior but i dont think it really matters, you can do placeholders and such using either mem or exec too;